Take Me Outside Day | October 23, 2019

 Take Me Outside Day is a reminder to do just that.
 It’s an invitation to schools to extend the classroom beyond four walls and a desk and engage with school grounds and natural areas.
 This year, Take Me Outside Day will take place on October 23rd.

 Since inception 9 years ago, more than 1 million students have participated in Take Me Outside Day.
 We hope to double our numbers in the next three years!

 How To Be Involved With Take Me Outside Day

-We want to keep it simple and fun, here are a few things you can do:
+We also want to keep it simple and fun, here are a few things you can do:

 1. Get Outside!

 Commit to spending at least 1 hour outside with your class on October 23rd.
 Ideally, it’s during class time, but outside recesses and lunches seem to be dwindling, so anything goes!

 2. Count Yourself In!

 We want to make sure your numbers are counted.
 Confirm your participation by filling in our super quick form.

 Visit our Facebook page or Twitter and post pictures or stories of what you’re going to do on that day using the hashtag #TakeMeOutsideDay.
 As well, we’d love for you to post some pictures and stories after the fact.
 Where did you go?
 What did you do?
 Who was involved?
 How much fun did you have?
 Tell your story and share it with other schools across the country!
 If Facebook isn’t your thing, no problem, you can still e-mail us those pictures and stories and we’ll post a selection of your adventures.